chjj/tty.js/README.md

 ## Portability

-tty.js should ultimately be able to work on any unix, but it was written for linux.
+tty.js should ultimately be able to work on any unix that implements unix98 tty's and `forkpty(3)`, but it was written for linux.
 If you get `pty` to compile on any other unix, pull requests are welcome.

 ## License